 Welcome to the Master of Science in Urban Studies graduate program at the Maxine Goodman Levin College of Urban Affairs at Cleveland State University.
 Levin College is ranked among the top schools of Public Affairs.
-It has been ranked seventh in the specialization of City Management and Urban Policy and is the only ranked program in Ohio.
-Levin College is also ranked seventeenth in the specialization of Nonprofit Management in the 2016 edition of U.S. News and World Report's "Best Graduate Schools".
+It has been ranked fourth for the specialization of urban policy and thirteenth in local government management in the 2019 edition of U.S. News and World Report's "Best Graduate Schools".

 Our graduate programs feature a nationally recognized faculty with outstanding reputations in teaching, research, and public service.
 Our students are a diverse and interesting group, representing greater Cleveland and northeast Ohio, as well as other parts of the United States and the world.